mhRIT/checkers-team-project/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.
+WebCheckers is a web based application that allows multiple users to play against one another in a game of checkers.

 ### Purpose
 > _Provide a very brief statement about the project and the most